Elettrotecnica/aframe-vr/Readme.md

 ## Why implementing a worse Mozilla Hubs?
 Hubs is great, but also quite complex.
-It currently offers no way to self-host it on premise and is made by many moving party.
+It currently offers no way to self-host it on premise and depends on many subsystems.
 Here, the focus is on keeping it simple.
 NaviServer does the Websocket stuff needed to move things around on the scene and Janus does the WebRTC stuff for multimedia.
 This VR you can definitely host on premise! ;-)